 Scalability becomes challenging when modular design principles are ignored, resulting in monolithic structures that struggle to handle increased loads or integrate new features seamlessly.
 The accumulation of technical debt is another significant concern.
 Without a commitment to continuous refactoring, technical debt accumulates over time, making it increasingly difficult to address issues and maintain a healthy codebase.

-Poor collaboration and communication are also consequences of disregarding clean code practices.
+Disregarding clean code practices also results in poor collaboration and communication.
 Inconsistent coding styles across the project make it challenging for team members to collaborate effectively and understand each other’s contributions.
 Testing and quality assurance efforts are also hindered, as code lacking clean architecture principles may be less modular and harder to test.

 Security vulnerabilities are a significant risk, especially when security concerns are not separated.
-Without a clean architecture, security measures may be implemented inconsistently, leading to potential weaknesses that can be exploited.
-Project delays and increased costs are likely outcomes, as non-clean code slows down development processes, requiring more time for implementation, testing, and debugging.
+Security measures may be implemented inconsistently without a clean architecture, leading to potential weaknesses that can be exploited.
+Project delays and increased costs are likely outcomes, as non-clean code slows development processes, requiring more implementation, testing, and debugging time.

 Conclusion